 “But the days will come when the Bridegroom will be taken away from them, and then they will fast.” — Matthew 9:15

-Fasting increases our capacity to recieve from God.
-The Holy Spirit lives in our innermost man but we only experience Him in our innerman (see the greek eph 3:16/Jn7:38).
+Fasting increases our capacity to receive from God.
+The Holy Spirit lives in our innermost man but we only experience Him in our innerman (see the greek Eph 3:16/Jn7:38).
 This taking on of ‘voluntary weakness,’ positions us to be strengthened Spiritually and our capacity for God increased.
-It accelerates the work of the Spirit, and increases our capacity to recieve from the Spirit.
+It accelerates the work of the Spirit, and increases our capacity to receive from the Spirit.
 To connect with the Bridegroom, we feed our hearts on the affections of God.

 It does not earn us more of God, but it does make us more sensitive to the Holy Spirit.
 New levels of authority in prayer are unlocked in new levels of intimacy in God and maturity in the Spirit.

 Jesus said the Father will reward those who fast (Mat 6:15).
 He said “When you fast,” not if you fast, implying He was expecting fasting to be a discipline of His disciples.
 Many are seeking to build their life on the rock of the sermon on the mount (and will be called great in heaven,[Matt 5:19]) and part of the lifestyle of the sermon on the mount is fasting.

 There has been a resurgence of fasting and prayer in recent decades, as God calls His people to regular fasting as part of a normal Christian lifestyle.
 We must prepare ourselves adequately so that the fast can honor God and fulfill its purpose.
 The following is a general overview of biblical precedent and guidelines for wise fasting to help and encourage you.